Home Blog Page 7

 Where is the charging point located on a DS Automobiles electric car?

-The charging point on the DS 3 Crossback E-Tense is located on the driver’s side of a UK-spec car, above the rear wheel.
+The charging point on a right-hand-drive (UK-spec) DS 3 E-Tense is located on the passenger side of the car, just above the rear wheel.

 Which charge partner does DS Automobiles work with?